FurryGuides

 Location: Orlando, FL Why it wins: Comfort in the heat.

 Florida is hot, but Megaplex knows how to handle it.
-Their "Zoos" (headless lounges) are kept frigidly cold with industrial cooling and multiple fan stations.
+Its headless lounges are kept frigidly cold with industrial cooling and multiple fan stations.
 The convention has a strong focus on performance and usually features large, accessible stages for dance competitions and skits.
 The hotel-based format means you are never far from air conditioning or your room.

 • Lounge Rating: 5/5 (Best AC in the game, aggressive cooling)